Table of Contents

 row-size limit because their contents are stored separately.

-Declaring columns NULL
+Declaring columns NULL can reduce the

 maximum number of columns allowed.
 NULL